All-Ireland Senior Club Camogie Championship 2000: Arrangements

-The championship was organised on the traditional provincial system used in Gaelic Games since the 1880s, with Rathnure and Ballingarry winning the championships of the other two provinces.
+The championship was organised on the traditional provincial system used in Gaelic Games since the 1880s, with Rathnure of Wexford and Ballingarry of Tipperary winning the championships of the other two provinces.
 Two goals in the first six minutes by Aileen Tohill and Paula McAtamney helped Swatragh eliminate the three-in-a-row seeking Granagh-Ballincarry.
 A late goal by Sharon Glynn secured Pearse's victory over Rathnure, for whom Geraldine Codd had scored a goal in the first minute.

-The Final
+Final

 The original match at Ballymacward on Nov 5 2000 was abandoned after 28 minutes due to worsening weather and ground conditions with Swatragh leading by 0–1 to no score, Pearses’ Sharon Glynn and Áine Hillary dominated the play in the replayed final.
 Gráinne Maguire had Swatragh's only goal from a free.
 Swatragh suffered a cruel blow prior to the final when the brilliant Paula McAtamney fractured her foot days before the replay.